 Advisors are assigned by the Graduate Program Coordinator.
-The Graduate Program Coordinator submits the advisor assignments to the Office of Graduate Education.
+The Graduate Program Coordinator submits the advisor assignments to the Office of Graduate Education, the Office of Teacher Education and the Department of Education.
 The student will be notified of his or her advisor by the Program Coordinator and/or Department Chair.